MBA in Banking and Finance: Career Path

 • Financial Consultant

-Graduates of an MBA in Banking and Finance program may also choose to pursue further education, such as a PhD in finance or a professional certification, such as the CFA (Chartered Financial Analyst) or the FRM (Financial Risk Manager).
+Graduates of an MBA in Banking and Finance program may also pursue further education, such as a PhD in finance or a professional certification, such as the CFA (Chartered Financial Analyst) or the FRM (Financial Risk Manager).

 Career Path